bl-mirrotron/bl-mirrotron.github.io/README.md

 <div style="width:100%;text-align:center;"><img width="100%" style="border-style:solid;border-color:#1c6e97;" src="doc/llrf.jpg"/></div><br>

 ## Timing system
 The Mirrotron RFQ is a pulsed system so a timing system is required.
 The <a href="https://docs.bl-mirrotron.com/gateGen125-tray/">Mirrotron Timing system</a> is an 8 channel system based on a 32 bit counter clocked at 125 MHz.
 The resolution of the timing system is 8nS and can have intervals as long as 17 seconds.
-The implementation is shown in FigureXXX.
+The implementation is shown in Figure 3.

 #### Channel allocation
 The Mirrotron RFQ uses five of the eight channels: